Implementing Payments

 How-to Implement Pley Payments

-Editing a product
+1) Create a product (how-to).

 Displaying a product in-game